Dean Kamen

 Dean Lawrence Kamen (/ˈkeɪmɛn/; born April 5, 1951) is an American engineer, inventor, and businessman.
 He is known for his invention of the Segway and iBOT, as well as founding the non-profit organization FIRST with Woodie Flowers.
 Kamen holds over 1,000 patents.

 Early life and family

-Dean Lawrence Kamen was born on April 5, 1951 on Long Island, New York, to Jack Kamen and Evelyn Kamen (born Rothenberg).
+Dean Lawrence Kamen was born on April 5, 1951, on Long Island, New York, to Jack Kamen and Evelyn Kamen (born Rothenberg).
+The Kamen family is Jewish.
 His father was an illustrator for Mad, Weird Science, and other EC Comics publications.
 During his teenage years, Kamen was already being paid for his ideas; local bands and museums paid him to build light and sound systems.
 His annual earnings reached $60,000 before his high school graduation.

-He attended Worcester Polytechnic Institute, but quit in 1976 before graduating, after five years of private advanced research for the insulin pump AutoSyringe.
+He attended Worcester Polytechnic Institute, but dropped out in 1976 before graduating, after five years of private advanced research for the insulin pump AutoSyringe.